tanhongit/dotfiles/readme.md

 # Information

 - Platform: Linux
-- OS: Ubuntu
+- OS Available: **Ubuntu, Zorin OS**
 - Language: Bash
 - Plash: GNOME
 - Shell: ZSH

 # Requirements

-You will need to have an Ubuntu or Debian-based system.
+You will need to have an Ubuntu or Zorin OS installed on your system.

-For Ubuntu, you should use version 22.04 or higher.
+- For Ubuntu, you should use version **22.04** is stable.
+- For Zorin OS, you should use version **16** is stable.

 # Installing